20-MINUTE READ · By Tina Arnoldi on February 21, 2018

 Rationale: It also helps to look at your website to see if ad groups are well organized.
 If you are a retailer with a campaign for men, you should have multiple ad groups in that campaign – such as one ad group for shirts and another group for pants.
 It’s rare that only one ad group will be enough in a campaign.

-Task 5: Review the ads with a critical eye.
-Is it clear what a searcher is asked to do after clicking on the ad?
+Task 5: Review whether it’s clear what a searcher is asked to do after clicking on the ad

 Task 6: Does the landing page match the ad copy?